Linux migration considerations

 auto ens3 iface ens3 inet static address 10.240.0.10 netmask 255.255.255.0 gateway 10.240.0.1

-If using DHCP, the configuration should work automatically, but you may still need to update interface names in config files.
+If you use DHCP, the configuration is automatic, but you might need to update interface names in config files.

-What is cloud-init: A tool for initializing cloud instances, typically used with image templates.
-It runs on first boot to:
+Cloud-init is used to initialize cloud instances, typically used with image templates.
+It runs on the first boot to do the following actions:

 - Configure networking